 - Psychosis: Those with organic psychosis (nondrug-induced) are likely to experience ideas of reference and delusions.
 This could be the result of dysfunctioning brain chemicals due to genetic abnormalities.

 - Stress: Studies have shown the negative impacts of chronic stress on one's body and mental state.
 Chronic stress can alter the brain and make someone more susceptible to deluded thinking.

 - Dementia: Those who have dementia often have a hard time basing their thoughts in reality.
 Confusion and memory loss often contribute to a person's ideas of reference and delusions.

 Treatment For Ideas Of Reference And Delusions

-When ideas of reference and subsequent delusions negatively impact a person's life, it is advisable to seek treatment.
-If the person has been diagnosed with a mental illness like schizophrenia, personality disorder, or bipolar disorder, doctors or psychiatrists may prescribe antipsychotic medications to help manage symptoms.
+When ideas of reference and subsequent delusions negatively impact a person's life, it is highly recommended that they seek treatment.
+If that person has been diagnosed with a mental illness like schizophrenia, personality disorder, or bipolar disorder, doctors or psychiatrists may prescribe antipsychotic medications to help manage symptoms.
 Antipsychotics work by blocking dopamine receptors.
 This inhibits dopaminergic activity to help decrease delusions.

-Antidepressants and other mood stabilizing drugs may also be prescribed to help lessen symptoms, so a person is better able to function.
+Antidepressants and other mood-stabilizing drugs may be prescribed to help lessen symptoms so that a person is able to function more efficiently.